My Approach to Psychotherapy

 I studied the classics at St. John’s College in Santa Fe, New Mexico before transferring to CSU San Diego, where I graduated Cum Laude with a Bachelor of Arts in Psychology.
 My graduate education was at The Wright Institute in Berkeley, California, where I received my Master of Arts and Doctorate degrees in Clinical Psychology.

-I am a Licensed Clinical Psychologist (PSY 25461) in the state of California.
+I am a Licensed Psychologist (PSY 25461) in the state of California.

 My clinical training and experience is broad and includes work with many different people in a variety of settings.
 In addition to my experience as a private practice clinician, I have worked in the following settings: